ivangfr/ethereum-springboot-react/README.md

 `Ethereum Smart Contract` is a program that runs on an `EVM` (`Ethereum Virtual Machine`) similar to a Java program that runs on `JVM` (`Java Virtual Machine`).
 A contract is a collection of code (its functions) and data (its state) that resides at a specific address on the Ethereum Blockchain.
 Ethereum Smart Contracts are usually written in `Solidity` programming language.

-[Remix](https://remix.ethereum.org) is a powerful, open source tool that helps you write contracts using Solidity straight from the browser.
+In order to implement smart contracts we used [Remix](https://remix.ethereum.org).
+It's a powerful, open source tool that helps you write contracts using Solidity straight from the browser.

 - **SoccerManager**